Appropriations Committee (House)

 Recent times

-In May 1945, when U.S. Representative Albert J. Engel queried extra funds for the Manhattan Project, the administration approved a visit to the Clinton Engineer Works at Oak Ridge (CEW) (and one to HEW if desired) by selected legislators, including Engel, Mahon, Snyder, John Taber and Clarence Cannon (the committee chairman).
-About a month earlier Taber and Cannon had nearly come to blows over the expenditure but, after visiting CEW, Taber asked General Groves and Colonel Nichols “Are you sure you’re asking for enough money?
+In May 1945, when U.S. Representative Albert J. Engel queried extra funds for the Manhattan Project, the administration approved a visit to the Clinton Engineer Works at Oak Ridge (CEW) (and one to HEW if desired) by selected legislators, including Engel, Mahon, Snyder, John Taber and Clarence Cannon (the committee chair).
+About a month earlier Taber and Cannon had nearly come to blows over the expenditure but, after visiting CEW, Taber asked General Groves and Colonel Nichols “Are you sure you’re asking for enough money?”
 Cannon commented “Well, I never expected to hear that from you, John.”[3]

 In the early 1970s, the Appropriations Committee faced a crisis.
 President Richard Nixon began “impounding” funds, not allowing them to be spent, even when Congress had specifically appropriated money for a cause.
 This was essentially a line-item veto.
 Numerous court cases were filed by outraged interest groups and members of Congress.
 Eventually, the sense that Congress needed to regain control of the budget process led to the adoption of the Congressional Budget and Impoundment Control Act of 1974, which finalized the budget process in its current form.